JamiesWhiteShirt/JamiesWhiteShirt.github.io/_resources/modders-hate-him-aspiring-developer-discovers-simple-trick-to-learn-modding-in-just-one-day.md

 If their language seems alien, you need to spend some time learning instead of doing.

 ### It is hard to:
-- Implement custom interactions to blocks and items.
+- Implement custom interactions for blocks and items.
 - Implement new game mechanics.
 - Work with APIs from other mods.
 - Implement custom rendering.